dropbox/pynsot/docs/python_api.rst

 info such as CIDR and desired attributes or it can take raw payload from the API and turn it into a model instance.

-You can read the docstring in the :mod:`pynsot.models` module or follow along for examples below.
+You can read the docstring in the :mod:`pynsot.models` module or follow the links below for usage examples.
+We think it's a pretty solid way to do most basic interaction.

-TODO
+* :class:`pynsot.models.Network`
+* :class:`pynsot.models.Device`
+* :class:`pynsot.models.Interface`